lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Arrays**

-Array literals don't contain spaces after the left square bracket and before the right one.
-The included items are listed one below another, aligned.
-The first element is on the declaration's line.
-The closing bracket goes on the same line with the last item.
-If items are rather short and can be read easily (e.g., integer literals) it's acceptable to have them all on the one line.
+Array literals shall not contain spaces after the left square bracket and before the right one.
+The included items shall be listed one below another, aligned at the same level of indentation.
+The first element shall be on the declaration's line.
+The closing bracket shall go on the same line with the last item.
+However, if items are short and their sequence can be read easily (e.g., integer literals) it's acceptable to have them all on the one line.

 **Do**: